If you wish to know news, views and articles about Computing and ICT in education, then sign up to Digital Education.

 - Software reviews

-It's mostly written and edited by Terry Freedman, a long-standing member of the ICT community in Britain.
+It's mostly written and edited by me, Terry Freedman.
+I'm a long-standing member of the ICT community in Britain.
 However, it often contains contributions from other educationalists and, whenever possible, young people.
 If you're interested in contributing, please look at our guidelines.

 If you'd like to receive the newsletter by email, please complete the form below.
 We use a double opt-in system, which means that you will be asked to confirm that you wish to subscribe.
 The subscription is free.
 By signing up you are indicating that you agree to the Terms of Service.

 Occasionally, we run competitions or prize draws in the newsletter.
 Here are the rules:

 Unless otherwise stated for a particular competition, the following rules apply to all competitions announced on this website or in Digital Education:

 - IT is ok for people to enter more than once.